Skip to content

 500 Something went wrong while processing BridgeWorker. application/json StandardErrorResponse

-default application/json string
+default Unexpected error. application/json StandardErrorResponse

 Stream events to bridge worker